nilshamerlinck/parallel_pybot/README.md

 ```
 python ppybot.py .
 ```
 Two tests will be run in parallel... wowee!
+Now you can basically try it against any folder containing tests you have, and see the magic happens!

 Configuration